OzuYatamutsu/rat-transport-protocol/README.md

 ### Server
 #### `listen(address, port, num_connections)`
-Listens for a maximum of `num_connections` connections on `port` at address `port`.
+Listens for a maximum of `num_connections` connections on `port` at address `address`.
 This allocates space for a connection queue, and new connections on this socket will be placed in this queue.
 #### `accept()`
 Accepts a connection from a connection queue and returns a new client socket to use.
 This removes the connection from the connection queue.
 If there are no connections in the queue, this is a blocking I/O call, and the program will sleep until a connection is available to accept.
 The client socket will have an established connection to the client.
 #### `allow_keepalives(bool)`